dinhtrivonguyen/nestjs-docker/README.md

 # NestJS + Docker Demo

-First time set up a NestJS project with Docker for Back-End development I'm not going to go too much in depth on NestJS or Docker since the main focus of this tutorial is to run a NestJS app environment with Docker and that's about it.
+First time set up a NestJS project with Docker for Back-End development I'm not going to go too much in depth on NestJS or Docker since the main focus of this tutorial is to run a NestJS app environment with Docker.

 In order to fully understand how the upcoming code works, I have to learn a basic understanding of the following subjects:
 -   Working with Terminal